Happy Valley Casino Reveals Full Table Game Line-Up Ahead Of 2026 Opening

 The 94,000-square-foot facility will be open 24/7 and entirely smoke-free.

-In addition to slots and table games, plans call for a sports betting area, a sports-themed restaurant with an entertainment stage, a bar and a multi-outlet quick-service food court.
+Plans call for slots and table games, a sports betting area, a sports-themed restaurant with an entertainment stage, a bar, and a multi-outlet quick-service food court.
 About 350 full-time equivalent positions are expected.

-SC Gaming also reached a framework agreement with Saratoga Casino Holdings, which could take a majority stake in the project if approved by regulators.
+SC Gaming also reached a framework agreement with Saratoga Casino Holdings, which could acquire a majority stake in the project if regulators approve it.

 Tax And Jobs Boost